Sitefinity/Sitefinity-CLI/README.md

 ## Prerequisites

-  To use or build the CLI, you need to install the corresponding version of the [.NET Core SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+  To use or build the CLI, you need to install the corresponding version of the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 ## Installation